neethishkishore/powerbi_hr_analytics/README.md

 <img src="dashboard_hr_analysis.png">

-In this project, I conducted an in depth analysis of various facets of the supply chain using Power BI.
-The focus was on deriving actionable insights from the data to optimize processes, enhance decision making, and improve overall operational efficiency.

-1. Top 5 Products By Profit %

-2. Inventory Order Level Analysis

-3. Order In Progress By Warehouse

-4. Revenue By Channel
+In this impactful HR analytics project, I utilized Power BI to conduct a thorough analysis of employee attribution within the organization.
+The analysis focused on key factors such as education, salary slab, age, gender, years at the company, and job role, providing valuable insights for strategic workforce planning.

+1. Attribution by Education

+2. Attribution by Salary Slab

+3. Attribution by Age

+4. Attribution by Gender

+5. Attribution by Years at Company

+6. Attribution by Job Role